1Password/scim-examples/deprecated/README.md

    - Suggestions for existing alternatives, if any
    - Use internal tooling to set a reminder for both User Lifecycle Developers and Solutions Architects to delete the deprecated method on it's Deletion Date.

-### Deleting a deprecated deployment
+### Steps to delete a deprecated deployment method

 Deleting a deprecated deployment that has reached it's Deletion Date will take place through a merge request and must be approved by a 1Password employee.

 1. Open a new branch with a name conforming to `remove/<deployment-method-name>`
 2. On that branch, remove the directories and files associated with that deployment method.
 3. Updated READMEs
-    - Remove the deployment method from the [Deprecated Deployments table](../deprecated/README.md#deployments-list) in `deprecated/README.md`
+    - Remove the deployment method from the [Deprecated deployment method table](README.md#deprecated-deployment-method-list) in `deprecated/README.md`
-    - Add the deployment to the [No longer supported](../deprecated/README.md#no-longer-supported) table.
+    - Add the deployment to the [Deleted deployment methods](README.md#deleted-deployment-methods) table.
     - Remove the deployment method from [README in the repository root](../README.md)
 4. Put your MR up for review and approval.